zzhangjii/learning-library/ApplicationIntegration-labguide.md

     seem to get “confused.”

 2. Refresh your browser window.
 Due to clearing the browser cache, you will lose your connection to the Oracle Cloud.
-Follow the “Access Your Oracle Integration Instance” steps in the Preparing Your Environment section to sign in again.
-You’ll be browsing to the URL to access your My Oracle Services page.
+Browse to the *Oracle Cloud My Services Page URL* noted in your *MyLabNotes* file to access your services.

-3. We will treate two connections that you’ll use in the integration that you will build.
+3. We will create two connections that you’ll use in the integration that you will build.
 You’ll create one connection to allow a REST client to access the integration.
 Your other connection will allow your integration to communicate with the ATP database.
-At the Integration Home Page, click the *Integrations* menu option at the left.
+At the *Integration Home Page*, click the *Integrations* menu option at the left.
 If you can’t see the menu options at the left, click the hamburger menu icon in the upper-left to reveal the menu: